summa-tx/bitcoin-spv/README.md

 almost all Bitcoin transactions and headers, as well as higher-level functions that can evaluate header chains and transaction inclusion proofs.

+It also supplies a standardized JSON format for proofs.
+Currently off-chain proof (de)serialization is supported in Golang, Python, and JS.

 ## Supported by

 ![Binance X Fellowship, Interchain Foundation, Summa, Cross Chain Group](./logo-group.jpg)